alevan22/alevan22/Projects/GitLab CI-CD Pipeline Python App/README.md

 > Ensure your EC2 security group allows inbound **5000/tcp** if you want to access the app from a browser.

-> Ensure your EC2 security group allows inbound **5000/tcp** if you want to access the app from a browser.

 ---